 Raw tomatoes contain more water, so carbs stay lower per volume.
 When cooked, water reduces, and natural sugars become more concentrated.

-Tomato sauce may contain added ingredients, which can increase carb totals.
+Tomato sauce may contain added ingredients that increase carb totals.
 Ketchup often includes added sugar, so labels matter.
-Sun-dried tomatoes are the most concentrated form, meaning small portions contain more carbohydrates.
+Sun-dried tomatoes are the most concentrated form, meaning small portions carry more carbohydrates.

 Tomatoes in Different Diet Plans